 I’m not clear on why the tears continue to fall… I just know that I can’t stop them on my own, but what I don’t need to be told is to shove my feelings aside or be told my feelings shouldn’t matter or be told that I have no right to feel the way I do.
 I keep thinking of the Bible passage about God forcing Abraham to sacrifice his son on the alter because to me, that’s what this feels like.
 My faith needs to be as strong as His!

-We are an Army family now and as such there’s a reality we can’t lie about.
+We are an Army family now and as such, there’s a reality we can’t lie about.
 My good friend, Dennis, said to me, “He is defending an idea.
 An idea that is enshrined in the Declaration of independence and the Constitution.
 The idea that we all have the same inalienable rights.
 He is there to defend our way of life.
 Only two people in history to offer their life for yours are Jesus Christ and the American Servicemen.”

-I used to believe in the idealism too.
-Sadly I believe and this is just my belief that Americans have moved so past “inalienable rights“ and becomes so incredibly selfish that I have no faith the president who is our commander-in-chief above all others, will have any less regard for the American population.
+I used to believe in idealism too.
+Sadly I believe and this is just my belief that Americans have moved so past “inalienable rights“ and become so incredibly selfish that I have no faith the president who is our commander-in-chief above all others, will have any less regard for the American population.
 I digress because this is not about my pride for him, his pride for his country, the idealism of America nor even the pompous jackass who runs it.
 This is about my love for my boy, plain and simple.